Why I now hesitate to use TeX

 $ pdflatex document.tex This is pdfTeX, Version 3.14159265-2.6-1.40.18 (TeX Live 2017/Debian) (preloaded format=pdflatex) restricted \write18 enabled. entering extended mode (./document.tex LaTeX2e <2017-04-15> Babel <3.18> and hyphenation patterns for 7 language(s) loaded. (/usr/share/texlive/texmf-dist/tex/latex/base/article.cls Document Class: article 2014/09/29 v1.4h Standard LaTeX document class (/usr/share/texlive/texmf-dist/tex/latex/base/size10.clo)) (/usr/share/texlive/texmf-dist/tex/latex/wallpaper/wallpaper.sty (/usr/share/texlive/texmf-dist/tex/latex/base/ifthen.sty) (/usr/share/texlive/texmf-dist/tex/latex/tools/calc.sty) (/usr/share/texlive/texmf-dist/tex/latex/eso-pic/eso-pic.sty (/usr/share/texlive/texmf-dist/tex/generic/oberdiek/atbegshi.sty (/usr/share/texlive/texmf-dist/tex/generic/oberdiek/infwarerr.sty) (/usr/share/texlive/texmf-dist/tex/generic/oberdiek/ltxcmds.sty) (/usr/share/texlive/texmf-dist/tex/generic/oberdiek/ifpdf.sty)) (/usr/share/texlive/texmf-dist/tex/latex/graphics/keyval.sty) (/usr/share/texlive/texmf-dist/tex/latex/xcolor/xcolor.sty (/usr/share/texlive/texmf-dist/tex/latex/graphics-cfg/color.cfg) (/usr/share/texlive/texmf-dist/tex/latex/graphics-def/pdftex.def))) (/usr/share/texlive/texmf-dist/tex/latex/graphics/graphicx.sty (/usr/share/texlive/texmf-dist/tex/latex/graphics/graphics.sty (/usr/share/texlive/texmf-dist/tex/latex/graphics/trig.sty) (/usr/share/texlive/texmf-dist/tex/latex/graphics-cfg/graphics.cfg)))) !
 LaTeX Error: File `roboto.sty' not found.
 Type X to quit or <RETURN> to proceed, or enter new name.
 (Default extension: sty) Enter file name:

-So there's a few things that are annoying here on a technical level but the main impact is that it's hard to share LaTeX projects between people on different machines.
+So there's a few things that are annoying here on a technical level but the main impact is that it's hard to automated the processes that will allow you to share LaTeX projects between people on different machines.
 This was due to fonts being installed by default on one operating system but not the other.
-The remediation of this issue was very time consuming, one thin you'll notice that if the build can't find a font it opens up this prompt for providing a file path.
+The remediation of this issue was very time consuming, one thing you'll notice that if the build can't find a font it opens up this prompt for providing a file path.
 While in a single user environment this UI might be OK this design decision makes automation harder.
 The interaction with a prompt that will pause the system waiting for user input is harder to automate but perhaps the bigger issue is the design encourages you to mutate the state of the underlying system dynamically.
 The fonts pain never quite seems to go away, but the point is more that the automation of the environment is hard to do, the pain from it in a document pipeline setting is in large part because this automation is hard to do.
 As far as I understand unless you explicitly define the path to search for fonts AND distribute the font files with the documents you wish to build that you will have the potential to run into these missing font issues.

 Say you want to take a crude approach the standard advice might be to install more font packs, such as doing: